The definitive guide to writing a positioning statement

 A positioning statement template

-You can use our positioning template below, by replacing the bold pink text in brackets, to create your own positioning statement.
+You can use our positioning template below, by replacing the bold text in brackets, to create your own positioning statement.

 You should complete one of these for each product or service you are selling to each target persona.